-Some of the themes that I have worked on include: Confucian ethics, Confucian political thought, print culture, comparative early modernity, Chinese feminism, and global feminisms.
+Some of the themes that I have worked on include: Confucian ethics, Confucian political thought and institutions, print culture, comparative early modernity, Chinese feminism, and global feminisms.
+My current research is focused on examining the intersection of bureaucracy and law in the Ming from a cultural historical perspective.

 I am affiliated with the following constellations in the History Department: